AI-Driven RRM Overview

 It is generally accepted and understood that 2.4 GHz is a crowded spectrum with only three non-overlapping channels.
 However, it is important because several clients still support only the 2.4 GHz band.
 RF propagation characteristics unique to 2.4 GHz make it a useful choice due to its increased range.

-AI-Driven RRM with Dynamic Frequency Selection (DFS) Channels
+AI-Driven RRM with Dynamic Frequency Selection Channels

-AI-Driven RRM is aware of the constraints that DFS channels pose in 5 GHz spectrum usage.
-While the actual decision to operate in a DFS channel is still done at an AP radio level after radar detection measures have been applied, AI-Driven RRM keeps track of radar activity on different DFS channels and intelligently crowdsource this information across multiple APs within the same physical proximity.
+AI-Driven RRM is aware of the constraints that Dynamic Frequency Selection (DFS) channels pose in 5 GHz spectrum usage.
+While the actual decision to operate in a DFS channel is still done at an AP radio level after radar detection measures have been applied, AI-Driven RRM keeps track of radar activity on different DFS channels and intelligently crowdsources this information across multiple APs within the same physical proximity.
 Based on this crowdsourced information, AI-Driven RRM may restrict the use of some of these DFS channels to avoid disruptions to end users.
 Of course, optimality in terms of zero interfering links and channel bandwidth selection will still be maintained.

 AI-Driven RRM Interoperability in a Mixed AP Deployment